cd-lewer/hub/content/post/this-is-it.md

 Avoidance.

-Why wouldn't she see me?
+Look at me!
+See me!
+Watch me struggle.
+Check out.
+Start over with someone else.

-I took care of her, loved her, lived with her.
-I gave her everything I had, married her, and felt alone.
+I took care of you, love you, lived with you.
+I gave her everything I had, married you, shared your pain, and felt alone.

 Used.

-The love had been gone for a long time.
+Her love had been gone for a long time.

 I brought it up.
 She denied it.
 I felt it.

 Moroseness to petulance.
-Nothing is wrong.
+"Nothing is wrong".
 Hiding in different parts of the house with her phone.
-Nothing us wrong.
+"Nothing us wrong".
 Can't look at me while having sex.
-Nothing is wrong.
+"Nothing is wrong".

 Fights kick off our weekends.